openshift/origin-aggregated-logging/deployment/README.md

 necessary key/certs/secrets and deploy all of the logging components in concert.

+## Curator

+Curator allows the admin to remove old data from Elasticsearch on a per-project basis, and is configurable on a per-project basis.
+See the parent README.md for details.

 # Using the Logging Deployer

 The deployer pod can enable deploying the full stack of the aggregated